St. Therese of the Little Flower World Mission

 Nzoyisenga Paul

 Upon completion of his education, Nzoyisenga Paul received funds from his sponsor to start his own kiosk business.
 Paul made a profit within the first two months of operations.
+He got married on September 8, 2025.

 Nzoyisenga Paul at his kiosk.